-1.20 All nomination papers, including the consent to nomination, certificate of authorisation and emblem request form, must be delivered to the place specified on the notice of election by 12 noon on the 19th working day before the poll.
-We recommend that you, your agent, or someone you trust handdelivers them, so you can be sure they are delivered to the https://pefonline.elector alcommission.org.uk Returning Officer in time.
-If you or someone you trust are unable to deliver your nomination papers in person, you may submit these by post.
+- 1.20 All nomination papers, including the consent to nomination, certificate of authorisation and emblem request form, must be delivered to the place specified on the notice of election by 12 noon on the 19th working day before the poll (by 4pm on the 19th working day before the poll for elections held on or after 22 May 2014.).
+It is your responsibility to ensure that your nomination papers are delivered in the correct manner and by the required deadlines.
+We recommend that you, your agent, or someone you trust hand-delivers them, so you can be sure they are delivered to the Returning Officer in time. - 1.21 The nomination form and consent to nomination must be submitted by hand and cannot be submitted by post, fax, email or other electronic means.
+The certificate of authorisation and the emblem request form may be submitted by post, but may not be submitted by fax, e-mail or other electronic means. - 1.22 Where signatures are required, you must submit the original signed version of each completed paper.
+Documents without original signatures cannot be accepted. - 1.23 You should submit your nomination papers as early as possible to give the Returning Officer an opportunity to conduct an informal check and to give you sufficient time to submit new nomination papers should your first set contain any errors. - 1.24 The notice of election will be published no later than 25 working days before the poll and will state the earliest date on which you can submit nomination papers.
+In most cases, the notice of election will be published on the website of the local authority in which the parish/community is situated. - 1.25 Usually, nomination papers can only be delivered during normal office hours.

-Parish and community council elections > England and Wales > Candidates > Part 2b of 6

-Emblems can be viewed or downloaded from our online register of political parties:

-1.21 Only the certificate of authorisation and the emblem request form may be submitted by fax or other electronic means.
-The nomination form and consent to nomination cannot be submitted by fax or other electronic means.

-1.22 You should submit your nomination papers as early as possible to give the Returning Officer an opportunity to conduct an informal check and to give you sufficient time to submit new nomination papers should your first set contain any errors.

-1.23 The notice of election will be published no later than 25 working days before the poll and will state the earliest date on which you can submit nomination papers.
-In most cases, the notice of election will be published on the website of the local authority in which the parish/community is situated.

-1.24 Usually, nomination papers can only be delivered during normal office hours.
 The Returning Officer will confirm the exact details of when and where they can be delivered on the official notice of election.
 You will be able to contact the Returning Officer via your local authority elections office.
 Contact details can be obtained from our About my vote website www.aboutmyvote.co.uk.

-1.25 You should contact the Returning Officer as soon as possible to find out what arrangements are in place for submitting nomination papers.

-1.26 After you have submitted your nomination papers you will be sent a notice by the Returning Officer to let you know whether or not your nomination is valid.

-1.27 If, after you have submitted your nomination papers you change your mind and no longer want to stand for election, you can withdraw, provided you do so by 12 noon on the 16^{th} working day before the poll.
-For more details on withdrawing, see paragraph 1.30 the full or commonly used names, as the case may be, of all candidates validly nominated the names of candidates who no longer stand nominated, if any (i.e. invalid and withdrawn candidates), with the reason why they are no longer standing the address of each candidate each candidate's description (if any)
+- 1.26 You should contact the Returning Officer as soon as possible to find out what arrangements are in place for submitting nomination papers. - 1.27 After you have submitted your nomination papers you will be sent a notice by the Returning Officer to let you know whether or not your nomination is valid. - 1.28 If, after you have submitted your nomination papers you change your mind and no longer want to stand for election, you can withdraw, provided you do so by 12 noon on the 16th working day before the poll (by 4pm on the 19th working day before the poll for elections held on or after 22 May 2014).
+For more details on withdrawing, see paragraph 1.31